 - Select “Menu” > “Settings” > “Advanced” > “Clear browsing data…“.

-5. Choose the period of time you wish to delete cached information using the Obliterate the following items from drop down menu.
-From there, you can choose the types of data you wish to delete.
+- Select the period of time you wish to delete cached information using the “Clear the following items from” drop down menu.
+From there, you can choose “Cached images and files“.